 Reading a QR Code® shown on the touch panel directs the user to a website with instructional videos on maintenance.
 This feature helps improve system availability and increases efficiency.

-Stable Operation from System Startup
+Stable Operation Assured with Smart System Startup

-An auto-validation function means anyone can follow a set procedures and verify the instrument condition easily.
+An auto-validation function means anyone can follow a set procedure and verify the instrument condition easily.
 The auto-validation function examines solvent delivery stability, wavelength accuracy, absorbance accuracy, gradient accuracy, the presence of any drift/noise, and other parameters.
 Also, an instrument check function automatically carries out the routine inspections performed before instrument operation and creates a report showing system self-diagnostic results along with a record of consumables usage, including total solvent volume delivered by the delivery pump, total number of injections performed by the autosampler, and the number of hours the lamp has been illuminated.
 The system check function also manages auto-validation results, making it easy to accurately determine the operating status of the instrument.

 Procedures, mobile phases, and other information necessary for validation are displayed on the screen, allowing you to perform inspections by simply following the instructions.